 History of the University

-A suitable site was found in Buckingham and on 29 March 1973 the University College at Buckingham (UCB) was incorporated, in the form of a non-profit making company registered as an educational charity.
+A suitable site was found in Buckingham and on 29 March 1973 the University College at Buckingham (UCB) was incorporated, in the form of a non-profit company registered as an educational charity.
 The then Council of Management held its first formal meeting on 3 April 1973, with its foundation stone laid in May 1974.
 UCB was formally opened in February 1976 by the Rt.
 Hon.
 Mrs Margaret Thatcher, MP, as former Secretary of State for Education.
 It had 65 students.

 In the first instance, Buckingham offered courses in law, languages, politics, economics and life sciences; over the years more programmes were added – in history, English literature, accounting, management, computing, psychology and, most recently, in education, medicine and allied health.
 Postgraduate provision – both taught and research – has also flourished.